Generative Flows with Invertible Attentions: Abstract

 \section{Abstract}

-Flow-based generative models have shown excellent ability to explicitly learn the probability density function of data via a sequence of invertible transformations.
-Yet, modeling long-range dependencies over normalizing flows remains understudied.
-To fill the gap, in this paper, we introduce two types of invertible attention mechanisms for generative flow models.
-To be precise, we propose map-based and scaled dot-product attention for unconditional and conditional generative flow models.
-The key idea is to exploit split-based attention mechanisms to learn the attention weights and input representations on every two splits of flow feature maps.
-Our method provides invertible attention modules with tractable Jacobian determinants, enabling seamless integration of it at any positions of the flow-based models.
-The proposed attention mechanism can model the global data dependencies, leading to more comprehensive flow models.
-Evaluation on multiple generation tasks demonstrates that the introduced attention flow idea results in efficient flow models and compares favorably against the state-of-the-art unconditional and conditional generative flow methods.
+Flow-based generative models have shown an excellent ability to explicitly learn the probability density function of data via a sequence of invertible transformations.
+Yet, learning attentions in generative flows remains understudied, while it has made breakthroughs in other domains.
+To fill the gap, this paper introduces two types of invertible attention mechanisms, \ie, map-based and transformer-based attentions, for both unconditional and conditional generative flows.
+The key idea is to exploit a masked scheme of these two attentions to learn long-range data dependencies in the context of generative flows.
+The masked scheme allows for invertible attention modules with tractable Jacobian determinants, enabling its seamless integration at any positions of the flow-based models.
+The proposed attention mechanisms lead to more efficient generative flows, due to their capability of modeling the long-term data dependencies.
+Evaluation on multiple image synthesis tasks shows that the proposed attention flows result in efficient models and compare favorably against the state-of-the-art unconditional and conditional generative flows.